-Items Contents

-7. Villagers from Shwe Pyauk Village Tract

-8. Villagers from Aye Mya Thida Ward

-Other organizations and individuals who are interested in the meetings

-6. Main Agenda Background and RWP activities

-2. Area of 162 ha Second Development Area (Area 2-2)

-3. Eligible households for Area 2-2

-4. Proposed compensation and assistance package

-5. Planned implementation organization

-6. Planned grievance redress mechanism

-7. Possible resettlement sites

-8. Further steps

-9. Q & A

-7. Major opinions 1st session

-and comments Q-1: PAHs in Area 2-2 only should be invited to the meetings.

-from participants =

-and responses meetings, we are accepting their participation.

-Q-2-4: Please re-check my eligibility.

-A-2-4: It will be confirmed again.

-2nd session

-Q-1: I would like to know compensation and assistance amount and

-resettlement site.

-A-1: We would like to explain resettlement issues step by step in accordance

-with international practices.
+Items Contents 5.
+100 /10 household head (HH), Shwe Pyauk Village Tract 6.
+100 /10 household head (HH), Aye Mya Thida Ward 7.
+Villagers from Shwe Pyauk Village Tract 8.
+Villagers from Aye Mya Thida Ward Other organizations and individuals who are interested in the meetings 6.
+Main Agenda 1.
+Background and RWP activities 2.
+Area of 162 ha Second Development Area (Area 2-2) 3.
+Eligible households for Area 2-2 4.
+Proposed compensation and assistance package 5.
+Planned implementation organization 6.
+Planned grievance redress mechanism 7.
+Possible resettlement sites 8.
+Further steps 9.
+Q & A 7.
+Major opinions 1st session and comments Q-1: PAHs in Area 2-2 only should be invited to the meetings. from participants A-1: PAHs in Area 2-2 were invited, but if the interested persons come to the and responses meetings, we are accepting their participation.
+Q-2: Please re-check my eligibility.
+A-2: It will be confirmed again.
+2nd session Q-1: I would like to know compensation and assistance amount and resettlement site.
+A-1: We would like to explain resettlement issues step by step in accordance with international practices.
 All relating activities will be also done step by step.

-Q-2: I would like to clarify the difference between two notices (31 January 2013

-and 30 June 2014).

-A-2: The former notice was to evict the people, but the latter notice was for

-official land acquisition procedures.

-Q-3: I would like to know situation of my eligibility which I requested to
+Q-2: I would like to clarify the difference between two notices (31 January 2013 and 30 June 2014).
+A-2: The former notice was to evict the people, but the latter notice was for official land acquisition procedures.
+Q-3: I would like to know situation of my eligibility which I requested to re-check.

-re-check.

 A-3: Eligibility was confirmed through village meetings (inquiry sessions).
 But if you still inquiry, you can send a letter to TSMC.
 Q-4: I would like to know how Land Acquisition Act 1894 was applied.
-A-4: Land Acquisition Act 1894 is still active and land acquisition activities

-should be done under this act.
+A-4: Land Acquisition Act 1894 is still active and land acquisition activities should be done under this act.
 Q-5: Shall I repair the structure for the coming rainy season?
 A-5: Yes, you can repair it.